Skip to Content

 Add To Cart

-The Crane Skip Pan has many names.
+The Crane Skip Pan ( video Below of operation) has many names.
 You might hear it as Boat Skip.
 Muck Skip.
 Waste Pan.
 Or Crane Trash Bin.
 All I know is that I’m in love with the action.
 The arm (bale arm) lowers all of the way when you drop it down. the lock rotates so that it lifts the bin when you first try to come up.
 This would allow you to dump it out.
-If you didn’t want to dump it, you can lower the arm again and the lock will rotate.
+If you didn’t want to dump it because maybe it’s holding construction materials, you can lower the arm again and the lock will rotate.
 When you try to come up again, the lock will clear and the bale arm will stop when it lifts the bin horizontally and keeps any contents inside.
 It’s by far the easiest trash skip available today.

 Large Sizes